saurabh-hirani/slides/decks/grequests-https-talk/notes/gevent-basics.md

     </pre>
 </p>

 - The bare minimum we need to know:

   - Import gevent.
+  - Monkey patch to use non blocking equivalents of standard library.
   - Make gevent library calls to spawn multiple functions.
   - Yield control to something when blocked on I/O.
   - That something decides which function to wake up next.